filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/FAQs/index.md

 #### Why FEVM vs native FVM

-FEVM allows Solidity devs to easily write/port actors to the FVM using the tools that have already been introduced in the Ethereum ecosystem.
+FEVM allows Solidity developers to easily write/port actors to the FVM using the tools that have already been introduced in the Ethereum ecosystem.

 #### What applications make FVM/FEVM unique

 Applications that natively make use of storage contracts.
-Perpetual storage contracts, Data Daos, etc.
+Perpetual storage contracts, Data DAOs, etc.

 #### What is perpetual storage

 Perpetual storage is a unique actor design paradigm only available on the FVM that allows users the ability to renew Filecoin storage deals and to keep them active indefinitely.
 This could be achieved by using a Decentralized Autonomous Organization (DAO) structure for example.

-#### What are DataDAOs
+#### What are Data DAOs

-DataDAOs are a unique design paradigm FVM developers could create which use Filecoin storage to store all their data instead of a service like AWS (which is currently used).
+Data DAOs are a unique design paradigm FVM developers could create which use Filecoin storage to store all their data instead of a service like AWS (which is currently used).

 #### Is FVM part of Filecoin clients like Lotus